 Bill Gates has spent a decade investigating the causes and effects of climate change.
-With the help of experts in the fields of physics, chemistry, biology, engineering, political science, and finance, he has focused on what must be done in order to stop the planet?s slide to certain environmental disaster.
-In this book, he not only explains why we need to work toward net-zero emissions of greenho
+With the help of experts in the fields of physics, chemistry, biology, engineering, political science, and finance, he has focused on what must be done in order to stop the planet's slide toward certain environmental disaster.
+In this book, he not only explains why we need to work toward net-zero emissions

 "A classic outdoor manual [that] addresses every conceivable disaster scenario.
 Don’t leave home without it”--Outside magazine